TusharKarsan/HardChallengeSolution/README.md

 - Added a `FileNumber` column which is the file-count
 - File numbers start at 0 so every 3rd file is `WHERE FileNumber = 2`
 - Mistake, this would help get 3rd file for every account
+- Please see code..

 4. Implement a way to get the total file size of all files.

 *Note by Tushar on 2023-05-08*
 - SELECT SUM(Length) FROM Document;
+- Please see code..

 5. Add a new business object to support OAuth integrations (No need to implement an actual OAuth integration, just the boilerplate necessary in the given application)